YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/api_authentication.md

-## API Authentication {#api-authentication}
+## API Authentication（新增2个Note，表格内容，） {#api-authentication}

 ### Login {#login}

 S-Series VoIP PBX API uses username and password credentials for authentication.
 The application server must provide the correct username and password for API to process the request.

-注：密码需用户自己使用MD5加密之后的32位小写密码进行验证。如果密码连续错误五次，则该第三方应用的IP将会被锁10分钟。

 **Note: **you need to encrypt the password with MD5 first for authentication.
 After encryption, the password should consist of 32 lowercase letters.
-If you enter the wrong password consecutively for 5 times, the IP address of the application server will be blocked for 10 minutes.
+If you enter the wrong password consecutively for 5 times, the IP address of the application server will be blocked for 10 minutes.（新增）

 **Request Method:** POST